As prisons worldwide literally overflow the major question of prison rehabilitation effectiveness hits us squarely in the face.

 Government exists to create a system of rewards (pleasures) and punishments (pain) in a way that promotes the greatest happiness of the greatest number in society.

 The Function of Prison:

-To create a totally controlled environment in which deviant behaviour can be remodelled or reconditioned into socially acceptable behaviour.
+To create a totally controlled environment in which deviant behavior can be remodeled or reconditioned into socially acceptable behavior.

 The Means are:

 A new kind of prison design (The Panopticon, or ‘all-seeing eye’) that controls all aspects of the prisoner’s sensory experience.
 The includes separation in cells, constant observation, the rule of silence.

 On the Religious side (Sin – Penitence) the plaque reads:

 John Howard, 1727-1790, A Christian